plerpsandplerps/Sprouting-Tales/docs/Introduction/Introduction.md

 ---

-Sprouting Tales is a card based tabletop role-playing game about how characters grow, change, and decay.
+Sprouting Tales is a card-based tabletop role-playing game about how characters grow, change, and decay.
 This category covers the basics of playing the game.

 **Disclaimer: This is very much a work in progress.
 It is currently playable in a play-test form.**